m1stadev/deleo/README.md

 ## TODO
 - Add PwnDFU functionality
 - Add a license
+- Add library for automatically finding IPSW

 ## Support

-For any questions/issues you have, [open an issue](https://github.com/Mini-Exploit/pyfuturerestore/issues) or join my [Discord](https://discord.gg/nK3Uu6BaDN).
+For any questions/issues you have, [open an issue](https://github.com/miniexploit/pyfuturerestore/issues) or join my [Discord](https://discord.gg/nK3Uu6BaDN).